plops/ryzen_managment_linux/reader/docs/architecture.md

 *   `GuiRunner`: The central orchestrator class.
 Owns the threads, communication channels, and the main window.
 *   `render_gui()`: A free function that takes the current `DisplayData` pointers and other GUI state and is responsible only for issuing ImGui/ImPlot draw calls.

-### Deprecated/Removed Classes

-The following classes from the previous architecture have been removed, with their logic being absorbed and improved within the **Processing Thread**:
-*   `EyeCapturer`: Its state machine logic is now part of the processing loop.
-*   `EyeDiagramStorage`: The concept of storing raw, binned samples in a large structure shared across threads is gone.
-The Processing thread now manages this data internally in its accumulation buffer.
-*   `GuiDataCache`: The responsibility of processing raw data into plot-ready data is the primary function of the Processing thread, making this cache redundant.